LedgerHQ/app-windows-hello/README.md

-# Hello World application for Ledger Blue
+# Windows hello application for ledger blue

-This application demonstrates the User Interface and Secure Element proxy logic
+This application allows using Windows hello with companion device

-After installing and running the application, you can launch demo.py to test a data exchange over USB
+Companion device app (in companion app folder) has to be installed on the Windows devices you want to lock/unlock with ledger blue/nano-s